Benzion Netanyahu: Zionist activism

 Benzion Netanyahu studied medieval history at Hebrew University in Jerusalem.
-During his studies, Netanyahu became active in Revisionist Zionism, a movement of people who had split from their mainstream Zionist counterparts, believing those in the mainstream were too conciliatory to the British authorities governing Palestine, and espousing a more militant, right-wing version of Jewish nationalism than the one advocated by the Labour Zionists who led Israel in its early years.
-The revisionists were led by Jabotinsky, whose belief in the necessity of an “iron wall” between Israel and its Arab neighbors had influenced Israeli politics since the 1930s.
-Netanyahu became a close friend to Abba Ahimeir.
+During his studies, he became active in Revisionist Zionism, a movement of people who had split from their mainstream Zionist counterparts, believing those in the mainstream were too conciliatory to the British authorities governing Palestine, and espousing a more militant, right-wing Jewish nationalism than the one advocated by the Labour Zionists who led Israel in its early years.
+The revisionists were led by Jabotinsky, whose belief in the necessity of an "iron wall" between Israel and its Arab neighbors had influenced Israeli politics since the 1930s.
+Netanyahu became a close friend of Abba Ahimeir.

-Benzion Netanyahu was co-editor of Betar, a Hebrew monthly (1933–1934), then editor of the Revisionist Zionist daily newspaper Ha-Yarden in Jerusalem (1934–1935). until the British Mandate authorities ordered the paper to cease publication.
+Netanyahu was co-editor of Betar, a Hebrew monthly (1933–34), then editor of the Revisionist Zionist daily newspaper Ha-Yarden in Jerusalem (1934–35) until the British Mandate authorities ordered the paper to cease publication.
 He was editor at the Zionist Political Library, Jerusalem and Tel Aviv, 1935–1940.

-In 1940, Netanyahu went to New York to be secretary to Jabotinsky, who was seeking to build American support for his militant New Zionists.
+In 1940, Netanyahu went to New York to serve for a few months as assistant to the secretary of Jabotinsky, who was seeking to build American support for his militant New Zionists.
 Jabotinsky died the same year, and Netanyahu became executive director of the New Zionist Organization of America, the political rival of the more moderate Zionist Organization of America.
 He held the post until 1948.

 As executive director, Netanyahu was one of the Revisionist movement's leaders in the United States during World War II.
 At the same time, he pursued his PhD at Dropsie College for Hebrew and Cognate Learning in Philadelphia (now the Center for Advanced Judaic Studies at the University of Pennsylvania), writing his dissertation on Isaac Abarbanel (1437–1508), a Jewish scholar and statesman who opposed the banishment of Jews from Spain.

 Netanyahu believed in Greater Israel.
 When the United Nations Partition Plan for Palestine was published (November 29, 1947), he joined others who signed a petition against the plan.
 The petition was published in The New York Times.
 During that time, he was active in engaging with Congress members in Washington, D.C.

 In 1949, he returned to Israel, where he tried to start a political career but failed.
 Relentlessly hawkish, he believed that the "vast majority of Israeli Arabs would choose to exterminate us if they had the option to do so".
 In his younger days, he had been strongly in favour of the idea of Arab transfer out of Palestine.

-In 2009, he told Maariv that "The tendency to conflict is the essence of the Arab.
+In 2009, he told Maariv: "The tendency to conflict is the essence of the Arab.
 He is an enemy by essence.
 His personality won't allow him to compromise.
 It doesn't matter what kind of resistance he will meet, what price he will pay.
 His existence is one of perpetual war."